 MusclePharm has advised us that it will guarantee this facility.
 MusclePharm has greater financial resources than we did before the asset sale to it.
 We have offered to provide to the bank MusclePharm's guarantee as a substitute or addition to Biozone Labs' guarantee.
 We are not certain whether the bank will accept the MusclePharm guarantee or if the bank will conduct its foreclosure and then file suit.
-Although our counsel has advised us that we have valid defenses if the bank files suit, we cannot assure you that we will be successful.
+Although our counsel has advised us that we have valid defenses if the bank files suit, we can not assure you that we will be successful.
 Any litigation may also be costly to defend.

-Very recently, the founder/landlord has provided a three day notice to vacate the property due to the change of control in violation of the lease.
+After we made the Original Filing, we learned that, the founder/landlord filed suit against us and our subsidiary, Biozone Laboratories, Inc. as well as Musclepharm alleging the assignment of the lease to Musclepharm was a violation of the lease and its provision requiring the landlord's consent for a change of control.
 As indicated above, the landlord failed to either approve or reject the proposed assignment when requested last December, and provided no reasonable basis for refusing to approve the assignment.
 Further, he has continued to cash the rent checks from MusclePharm (January through March), without objection or reservation of his rights.
 Only upon the bank's default and acceleration did the landlord express any objection to the assignment.
 Our counsel has advised us that in engaging in the foregoing conduct, the landlord waived its right to assert a default due to the change in control.
-In the January 2, 2014 asset sale to MusclePharm, we agreed to indemnify MusclePharm for its expenses if it were evicted as the result of any action taken by the landlord in contrast to the bank.
+We agreed to indemnify Musclepharm for its expenses if it were evicted as the result of any action taken by the landlord in contrast to the bank.
 The costs of any move would be substantial.
-If the landlord seeks to evict Biozone Labs, we will vigorously defend the action to prevent Musclepharm's eviction.
+We intend to vigorously defend the action to prevent Musclepharm's eviction.